Importing Employees (and other data) from a Spreadsheet File

 - Scroll to the right and you will see that each column has been populated with the data from the imported spreadsheet.

 Importing Existing Data: Before importing the data back into eNETEmployer, we could have further edited our spreadsheet to remove the 5 original employee rows.
 Since we did not perform any edits to these existing rows, the net result of the import would have been the same (i.e. no changes to the original 5 employees, just 3 new employees added).
-If you are importing a large number of rows, the import process can be sped up by removing any rows with no changes (i.e. rows that do not need to be processed).
+If you are importing a large number of rows, the import process can be sped up by removing any rows that do not need to be processed.

 This completes the tutorial.
 As mentioned earlier, you can use the preceding instructions on almost any program screen in order to update or replace large amounts of data.
 Just remember;

-- If you are updating information for an existing row, remember to leave the ID cell unchanged.
+- If you are updating information for an existing row, remember to leave its ID cell unchanged.
 If you alter the ID, the import will not be performed for the row.